Get insider access

 Best Samsung TVs

-We've bought and tested over 100 Samsung TVs.
-Samsung TVs, generally speaking, are very versatile and can provide good-to-excellent picture quality.
-Samsung is known for its LED models which generally have great gaming features.
-Samsung introduced their new Neo QLED TVs in 2021, which is an improvement on their more traditional QLED lineup because it introduces Mini LED backlighting, and combined with the quantum dot layer, their high-end TVs provide great picture quality.
+Generally speaking, Samsung TVs are versatile and can provide good-to-excellent picture quality.
+Samsung is known for its LED models, which generally have great gaming features.
+Samsung introduced their new Neo QLED TV lineup in 2021, which is an improvement on their more traditional QLED lineup as it introduces Mini LED backlighting.
+When combined with the quantum dot layer, their high-end TVs provide great picture quality.
 Along with Sony, they also released the first QD-OLED TV in 2022 to compete with LG's OLED lineup.

 Updates